suraj-xd/inducedrip/README.md

 Welcome to Inducedrip, the official swag store for Induced AI.
 Explore our products with a clean interface, 3D previews, and unique customization options.

+> **ℹ️ Note:** This is a demo store.
+All products, payments, and features are for testing and demonstration purposes only.

 ## ✨ Features

 - **✨ Minimal UI:** A clean, intuitive, and modern shopping interface.